 Some herbal remedies, though, have shown to be effective in clinical trials.
 An example is a spray that contains coconut oil and anise.
 If you are unsure of which product to use, talk to your doctor.

-Others are experimenting with suffocating the head lice by covering the hair with mayonnaise or olive oil and wrapping the head in plastic wrap overnight.
+Others are experimenting with suffocating the head lice by covering the hair with vasoline, mayonnaise or olive oil and wrapping the head in plastic wrap overnight.
 There is no evidence that these methods work either.
-The multiple shampooing required to remove the oil from the hair can also irritate an already itchy head.
+Though the multiple shampooing required to remove the oil from the hair may help with removal it can also irritate an already itchy head.

 There are ways to prevent getting head lice.
 Some steps you can take include the following:

 Some people report that despite vigilance and treatment, the lice keep coming back.
 Be sure to continue checking for lice regularly.
-If the treatment did not work, let your doctor know as another medicine may need to be used.
+If the treatment did not work, let your doctor know as another medication may need to be used.
 As much as no one wants to reveal that they have head lice, it is important to warn friends who may have been exposed.
-After spending weeks to eliminate the lice, you do not want your child to pick it up all over again from his pals.
+After spending weeks to eliminate the lice, you do not want your child to pick it up all over again.

 National Institute of Allergy and Infectious Diseases